 Every off-road situation needs to be carefully assessed before you take it on.
 A good rule of thumb is to judge the speed vs the difficulty required to succeed.
 Remember, “As slow as possible and as fast and necessary”, no more, no less.

 Can You Drive In 4 Hi On The Highway?

 The simple answer here is a definite NO!
 Please do not do this.
-Low range is generally for slow-going so do not use it for high-speed driving on any surface.
+The low-range gears are generally used for slow-going, so do not use it for high-speed driving on any surface or highways.
 In fact, do not use low range at speeds faster than 40 mph as a general rule.
 With that being said, you will not even be able to travel fast enough to keep up with the slowest highway traffic.
 Also, every highway has a minimum legal speed too.
 I don’t think a 4×4 in 4-Lo could even reach the minimum speed of a highway.

 Driving in 4th or 5th gear in 4-Lo is like going 3 gears back on your gearbox.
 For example, in Lo-range, when you are in 3rd gear it is almost the same as being in 1st gear in 4-Hi.
 And 4th gear in 4-Lo will be like driving in 2nd gear in 4-Hi.
 So ask yourself if you would drive in 2nd gear on any highway?
 I think you know the answer to that question.

 |Low Range (4-Lo)||Hi-Range (4H)|